-Couples therapy researchers are acutely focused on the challenge of making stepfamilies work.
+Couples therapy researchers are acutely focused on the challenge of making stepfamilies or blended families work.

 How significant a change is this?
 According to the Pew Research Center, in 1960, only 13% of spouses were in a subsequent or second marriage.